What Impact Will iOS14 Have on Digital Advertising?

 These low performing opt-ins rates are what will create the ripple within the industry based on the IDFA not being available to companies within the supply waterfall to claim or show attribution to the advertiser.

-Q: Connected TV has skyrocketed these last few years and especially in these last few months.
+Q: Connected TV advertising has skyrocketed these last few years and especially in these last few months.
 How do you see this impacting advertisers ability to target their audiences?

 Q: If you were putting together a mobile marketing strategy post iOS14’s launch, how would you combat this update?